sainiajay/CRJudge/docs/v0.1/security.md

 ## Step 4.
 Use Two Servers

 Use a server for web interface and handling web requests and use another server for running submitted codes.
 This decreases the risk of running submitted codes.
-You need to change Sharif Judge's source code to achieve this.
+You need to change CRJudge's source code to achieve this.
 Maybe I add this feature in future.